xlladdins/xll/docs/Excel4MacrosE-G.md

 **Related Functions**

-ADD.COMMAND   Adds a command to a menu
+ADD.COMMAND&nbsp;&nbsp;&nbsp;Adds a command to a menu

-DELETE.COMMAND   Deletes a command from a menu
+DELETE.COMMAND&nbsp;&nbsp;&nbsp;Deletes a command from a menu

-GET.TOOLBAR   Retrieves information about a toolbar
+GET.TOOLBAR&nbsp;&nbsp;&nbsp;Retrieves information about a toolbar

-RENAME.COMMAND   Changes the name of a command or menu
+RENAME.COMMAND&nbsp;&nbsp;&nbsp;Changes the name of a command or menu

-GETBAR Syntax 1   Returns the number of the active menu bar
+GETBAR Syntax 1&nbsp;&nbsp;&nbsp;Returns the number of the active menu bar

 Return to [top](#E)